AtenaDolati/adaptive-region-optimization/README.md

 - **`src/arrgo/`**
   Contains the modular Python implementation of the ARRGO framework.

-- **`tests/`**
-  Contains automated tests used to validate the implementation and its main components.

 - **`README.md`**
   Provides an overview of the project, its methodology, theoretical foundations, implementation, and experimental findings.